The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note sets out the main provisions for video games tax relief (VGTR).
-These were introduced by Finance Act 2013 and are included in CTA 2009, Part 15B.
+These were introduced by Finance Act 2013 and are included in CTA 2009, ss 1217A–1217EC (Pt 15B).
 Following an in-depth investigation by the European Commission to determine whether the development of video games in the UK requires support in the form of tax incentives, it concluded that the relief is compatible with EU State Aid rules in March 2014.
 The relief came into effect from 1 April 2014.
-The provisions for the cultural test in relation to video games relief are set out in the Cultural Test (Programmes and Video Games) Regulations 2014, SI 2014/1958, which came into force on 19 August 2014.
+The provisions for the cultural test in relation to video games relief are set out in SI 2014/1958, which came into force on 19 August 2014.

-Details of the tax relief available for television programmes and animation can be found in the Television production and animation tax relief ― key provisions guidance note.
+Details of the tax relief available for television programmes and animation can be found in the Television tax reliefs ― key provisions guidance note.
 The European Commission has provided state aid approval for these two reliefs.
 HMRC is accepting claims from 1 April 2013.
 The reliefs are very similar although there are some differences in terminology.

 The VGTR is available for accounting periods commencing on or after 1 April 2014.
 The legislation sets out the provisions which deal with accounting periods straddling this date.
 Companies which carry out the development of video games may obtain an additional deduction for corporation tax purposes.
-The deduction is based on the company’s qualifying EEA core expenditure, up to a maximum of 80% of these costs.
-If the deduction results in a loss, a payable tax credit is available, which is equal to 25% of the losses surrendered.
+The deduction is based on the company’s qualifying UK or EEA core expenditure (referred to as

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.